TomKloter/TomKloter/README.md

 ## Hi there 👋

+Cytometry in R

+Location: ETH Zurich
+My favorite fluorophore: pH-lemon
+Previous coding Experience: some experience mainly in making heatmaps and graphs What I hope to get from this course: Make Flow data look visually pleasing and streamline analysis

 <!--
 **TomKloter/TomKloter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.